-Our friends at The Creative Group have discovered that although counter offers are becoming more common, accepting one isn’t always a wise decision.
+Our friends at The Creative Group have discovered that although counter offers are becoming more common, issuing one isn’t always a wise decision.
 Thanks to this useful infographic sourced from US marketing and advertising executives, the inherent risk of accepting a counter offer is easier to grasp.

 - 57% Employers said it was somewhat common for employees to accept a counter offer made.